 Short-term classes: Any student officially withdrawing before the first day of class will be entitled to a 100% refund.
-There are no refunds for short-term classes dropped after the class starts.
+There are no refunds for short-term classes dropped after the first day of class.

-Students withdrawing for medical reasons or any extenuating circumstance can submit a Tuition Appeal accompanied by adequate supporting documentation to the Registrar.
+Students withdrawing during the official withdrawal period for medical reasons or any extenuating circumstance can submit a Tuition Appeal accompanied by adequate supporting documentation to the Registrar.
+Students withdrawing after the official withdrawal period may do so by requesting the withdrawal and providing supporting documentation to the instructor and division chair.
 All refunds and deposits that may be due to a student will be first applied to any outstanding debts owed the college.
-When the college is responsible for a change, i.e., cancelled class, time change, etc., the Business Office will mail the appropriate refund to students within 10 days.
+When the college is responsible for a class cancellation the Business Office will issue any refund due to students within 10 days.